Kenya

 Barriers to Resources

-Generally, Kenyan law provides a conducive framework for NGOs to seek and secure funding.
+Generally, Kenyan law provides a conducive framework for PBOs to seek and secure funding.
 For example:

-• NGOs are permitted to engage in economic activities provided that the profits are used to further the NGO’s purposes and that the activities are directly related to the NGO’s purposes or carried out on behalf of its beneficiaries.
-NGOs can conduct the business activities either directly or through for-profit subsidiaries.
+- CSOs are generally permitted to engage in income earning activities provided that the income is used to further the CSO’s purposes and that the activities are directly related to its purposes or carried out on behalf of its beneficiaries.
+NPOs can conduct business activities either directly or through for-profit subsidiaries.

-• Local resource mobilization through harambees (public fund-raisers) is recognized, as long as it adheres to the guidelines in the Public Collections Act, which is generally enabling.
+- Local resource mobilization through harambees (public fund-raisers) is recognized, as long as it adheres to the guidelines in the Public Collections Act, which is generally enabling.
+A bill on Public Fundraising Appeals is currently in Parliament.

-• There are no special rules relating to the receipt of foreign funds by NGOs.
+- There are no special rules relating to the receipt of foreign funds by PBOS.

 Barriers to Assembly